 What to bring to Cenote Azul:

 - Be sure to bring your own snorkels.
 This cenote is ideal for using snorkels because it is very clear and there is a variety of fish and plant life to observe.
+They do rent snorkels in case you don’t bring them.

 - Biodegradable sunscreen and if you do bring bug spray make sure it is biodegradable.
 This is VERY important.
 Once you see how clear the water is you will get upset with anyone using oily cream that will get the water dirty.
 If you want to buy some for your trip you can do so here.